tlively/learn-gfx-hal/book/src/08_camera.md

 orientation changes you can break it into a series of smaller changes.

-The math here is actually so complicated that I honestly don't know how most of it works.
-However, [termhn](https://github.com/termhn) managed to ~~help me~~ _do most of the work_ and we got a quaternion free camera going with only mild struggles.
+The math here is actually so complicated that I honestly don't know how most of it works exactly.
+However, [termhn](https://github.com/termhn) managed to ~~help me~~ _just tell me what to try over and over until it worked_ and we got a quaternion free camera going with only mild struggles.
 Cargo cult programming at its finest.

 So we start with our QuaternionFreeCamera struct, once again we have a public position field and an internal way to track our orientation.
-In this case it's a quaternion now.
+Instead of storing euler angles we store a quaternion.

 ```rust
 #[derive(Debug, Clone, Copy)]